 Flash Wheaties nn (1946) First Graded Highest Copy 1 of 4 CGC 7.0 [2004] |

-Preserving the illustrated march of time and the dreams we have had, along this passage into infinite. |
+WelcometoComic PreservationPreserving the illustrated march of time and the dreams we have had, along this passage into infinite. |

 Adventures of Superman #625 (2004) CGC 10 |

+This site is devoted to presenting issues in the preservation and conservation of physical structure comic books.
+Part of our mission is to present reference material to help you make to informed choices in the care of your comic book collection and understanding the psychosocial relationship of their themes.
+See bottom of the page for consulting services in the New York City Area.
 Because comic books were often, at certain points in their history, published on low quality paper, they often don't age very well.
-Great care must be taken to preserve the original conditiona of a comic book.
-Much of the material on this site will be links to other sites that have more comprehensive material on the overall subject of paper document preservation, such as the CARING FOR WORKS OF ART ON PAPER or Library of Congress.
+Great care must be taken to preserve the original status of comic books.
+Much of the material on this site will be links to other sites that have more comprehensive material on the overall subject of paper document preservation, see the section called: Paper Conservation Associations and Education.

 What is Comic Preservation?

-In terms of the subjective study comic preservation cover these general areas:
+In terms of the subjective study, comic preservation cover these general areas:

 Proper Handling of Comics